 What happens when we try to do something and fail?
 We all know the saying about picking yourself up and not letting failure be permanent – it’s when we stop trying that we fail; failure is only temporary . . .

-However, I have met a lot more people that when they tried to make a big change in their life, they were unsuccessful, and I assume you have experienced that as well.
-Unfortunately, when that happens, we create an emotional story that we can’t make the big changes happen in our life and it is easy to shy away from even trying something daunting again.
+However, I’ve met a number of people who have tried and failed to make significant changes in their lives.
+I assume you have experienced that as well.
+Unfortunately, when that happens, we create an emotional story that we can’t make the big changes happen in our life.
+And it is easy to shy away from even trying something daunting again.
 This story in our heads is powerful and hard to over-write but it is possible.
 To start again, we need a better story about ourselves and a better process.

 - Once you have an inventory of skills and abilities, ask yourself in what situations and with which people could you use your strengths more frequently and more effectively?
 You will be much better at utilizing strengths that you already have then correcting weaknesses and deficiencies.
 Focus every week on when and with whom you can use those skills abilities.